-Figure 1: Development of the mean aboveground biomass plus standard deviation (a., b.) and the mean gross primary production (c.) of both the entire forest stand (grayish lines) and the tree species grouped according to functional traits of successional stage (colored lines; Averages of 16ha-simulations).
+Figure 1: Development of the mean aboveground biomass plus standard deviation (a., b.) and the mean gross primary production (d.) of both the entire forest stand (grayish lines) and the tree species grouped according to functional traits of successional stage (colored lines; Averages of 16ha-simulations).
 The dashed lines indicate the moment of the selective logging event (time=0a) after a 50-year spin-up time, which reflects primary forest growth as a reference (dark gray).
-The selected simulation results refer to parameter settings used in the FORMIND forest model of a moderate (light gray) and an intense (medium gray) selective logging scenario in which the minimum dbh values of harvestable commercial trees were varied.
-The dots in the left panel indicate mean annual aboveground biomass values calculated on basis of Paracou’s forest inventory data of the T1-RIL plots.
-The year of logging (1986) was assigned to simulated time equaled 0.
+The selected simulation results refer to parameter settings used in the FORMIND forest model of a moderate (light gray) and an intense (medium gray) selective logging scenario in which the minimum DBH values of harvestable commercial trees were varied.
+The dots in the left panel indicate mean annual aboveground biomass values calculated on basis of Paracou’s forest inventory data of the T1 plots.
+The year of logging (1986) was assigned to simulated time equaled 0. b.)
+Comparison of the temporal development of observed (dots) and simulated (line graph) aboveground biomasses after logging.
+Light-demanding pioneers are reddish, shade-tolerant climate species are greenish, emergent are violet, and intermediate species are bluish-colored.
+The simulated logging was assigned to the observed logging event in the year 1986.

 3.2 Effect of different selective logging intensities on ecosystem functions

-Using the simulation results of every logging scenario, it was possible to investigate the effects of different thresholds regarding the lower cutting threshold of harvestable commercial trees on the productivity of the remnant forest stand’s aboveground biomass.
-Therefore, we experimentally varied this model parameter stepwise in between 0.1m-1.0m.
-The diagrams in Figure 2.a and 2.b show the correlations between the change in the lower cutting threshold values of the dbh and the remaining forest stand biomass (Figure 2.a) or gross primary production (Figure 2.b).
-The correlations are given as linear regression models for every year during the first three decades after logging.
-In general the following applied: The higher the lower cutting threshold value of the dbh of harvestable commercial trees was assumed, the smaller the number of trees harvested and the higher the remaining forest stand biomass.
-In the case of gross primary production, higher logging intensity resulted in a higher degree of regeneration.
-The stronger the rejuvenation of the remnant forest was and the higher was the productivity that was dominated by fast-growing pioneer species.
+In a third step we investigated the impacts of different logging intensities on the productivity of the remnant forest stand’s aboveground biomass in a set of simulation scenarios.
+Therefore, we experimentally varied the DBH of the lower cutting threshold stepwise in 0.1m-intervals between 0.1m-1.0m.
+The diagrams in Figure 2.a and 2.b show the correlations between a changing cutting threshold and the remaining forest stand biomass (Figure 2.a) or gross primary production (Figure 2.b).
+The correlations are given as linear regression models for discrete years during the first six decades after logging.
+In general the following applied: The higher the cutting threshold of harvestable commercial trees was, the smaller the number of trees harvested and the higher the remaining forest stand biomass.
+In the case of gross primary production, a higher logging intensity resulted in a longer recovery time as well as a higher productivity.
 Analogous to Figure 2.a and 2.b, the diagram in Figure 2.c represents the relationships revealed between the forest’s gross primary production and changes in the remaining forest stand biomass for every year during the three decades after selective logging.
+The interactions revealed by our model simulations are non-linear.

-Figure 2: Interrelationships between aboveground biomass (a.) or gross primary production (b.) and minimum dbh of harvestable commercial trees during three decades after the selective logging event (0a < time ≤ 30a; see Figure 1).
+Figure 2: Interrelationships between aboveground biomass (a.) or gross primary production (b.) and minimum DBH of harvestable commercial trees during three decades after the selective logging event (0a < time ≤ 60a; see Figure 1).
 The trend lines were determined using the linear regression of a second-degree polynomial.
-Relationships of gross primary productivity to the aboveground biomass (c.) during three decades after the selective logging event (0a < time ≤ 30a; see Figure 1).
+Relationships of gross primary productivity to the aboveground biomass (c.) during three decades after the selective logging event (0a < time ≤ 60a; see Figure 1).
 The trend lines were determined using a least square regression of a logarithmic AGB.